scalar-labs/scalardb/docs/index.md

 - multi-storage/database/service ACID transactions that can span multiple (possibly different) databases, storages, and services.

 ## Install
-The library is available on [Maven Central](https://search.maven.org/search?q=a:scalardb).
+The library is available on [maven central repository](https://mvnrepository.com/artifact/com.scalar-labs/scalardb).
 You can install it in your application using your build tool such as Gradle and Maven.

 To add a dependency on Scalar DB using Gradle, use the following: